gilch/hissp/README.md

 > But I need a raise statement for a specific exception message.

 Exceptions are not good functional style.
-You probably don't need them.
+Haskell uses the Maybe monad instead, so you don't need them.
-If you must, you can still use `exec()`.
+If you must, you can still use a `raise` in `exec()`.
 (Or use Drython's `Raise()`, or Hebigo's equivalent macro.)

 > Use exec?
 Isn't that slow?